-Welcome to new look Whitefriars Curriculum Handbook for Years VCE & VCAL.
+Welcome to the Whitefriars VCE Curriculum Handbook.
 This document has been designed to assist you with subject selection as you move into your senior years.

-A quick an easy way to navigate through the handbook is to go to the Curriuclum Overview found on pages 10 & 11 where you will be able to see all subjects on offer.
-By hovering your mouse over the square to the left of the subject, you will notice it will change to a little hand which indicates that it is a 'clickable link'.
+A quick an easy way to navigate through the handbook is to go to the Curriuclum Overview found on pages 10 & 11 where you will be able to see all subjects on offer By hovering your mouse over the square to the left of the subject, you will notice it will change to a little hand which indicates that it is a 'clickable link'.
 Click once and it will then take you directly to the subject page you are interested in.

-To return back to the Overview page, look for the of each page with the yellow magnifying glass.
+To return back to the Overview page, look for the 'Overview Button' located at the top of each page with the yellow magnifying glass.